project-meucci/thimm.github.io/docs/Farmerama/03-scottish-crofting-alternatives-to-certification-irish-seaweed-young-farmers-around-the-world.md

 ---
-title: 03: Scottish Crofting, alternatives to certification, Irish seaweed & young farmers around the world
+title: 03 Scottish Crofting Alternatives To Certification Irish Seaweed Young Farmers Around The World
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2017-03-10)